lynnfaraday/aresmush.com/tutorials/code/quickstart/apis.md

 You'll find these APIs used throughout the Ares codebase.
 The channel plugin creates a job when someone reports channel abuse.
 The idle plugin creates a job when it's time to do the idle purge.
 The chargen plugin creates a job when someone submits their app.
 And so on.

+{% tip %}
-{% include tip.html content="APIs generally expect that permissions will be checked by the calling command handler." %}
+APIs generally expect that permissions will be checked by the calling command handler.
+{% endtip %}

 ## Try It!